Morven Museum & Garden

 For tickets and hours of operation: visit Morven Museum & Garden

-Morven's historic garden is one of the last remaining phases of restoration.
-The current layout includes a formal lawn dotted with majestic trees, beds of heirloom annuals from the 18th and 19th centuries, as well as a re-creation of the Colonial Revival style garden that was planted at Morven in the early 20th century.
+Morven boasts five acres of gardens, a collection of fine and decorative arts and a second floor that serves as a changing exhibit space with new shows opening every few months.
+Just a short walk from the university, Morven is able to loan from the Boudinot Collection at the Princeton University Art Museum.
+The garden layout includes a formal lawn dotted with majestic trees, beds of heirloom annuals from the 18th and 19th centuries, as well as a re-creation of the Colonial Revival style garden that was planted at Morven in the early 20th century.

 - Things to Do with Kids